kstarzecki/external-tools-update/README.md

 ### How to use

 1. Fill in .env file
-2. `npm start` to run the app.
+2. Run the app.
 Fill the values into inquirer as you're asked.
 3. Select search method (by Name or Url)
 4. Fill in exact search term.
 5. Fill Canvas account number you want to search
 6. Specify if you want to make changes.
-If not, you can skip next two points.
+If not, you can skip to point 9.
 7. Define which fields you want to change with this tool.
 Right now options are:
     * name
     * url